olist/work-at-olist-marketing/README.md

 > Notice that you **are not required to do everything** listed bellow.
 Those are just starting points, ideas to guide your work.
 Remember that quality is more important than quantity.

 **Language Requirements:** We like to experiment new things!
-Fell encouraged to solve the test with the tool you like the most.
+Feel encouraged to solve the test with a tool you like the most.
 We accept solutions on spreadsheets or presentations in pdf.
 But you are really going to touch our hearts if choose tools like Python/R to solve this problem.
-Showing your code is a plus.
+Showing your code/solution is a plus.

 ### Aquisition Channels
 * Analyse the performance/results of our aquisition channels through the marketing funnel